-Hitting the trail with your dog this spring?
+Hitting the trail with your dog this summer?
 Check out some cool hiking gear and supplies designed especially for canines.

 For active dogs and their people, hiking can be fun and fulfilling.
 It’s good exercise and a wonderful way for you to spend quality time together.
 But before you lace up your boots and head for the nearest trail with your buddy, make sure you’re prepared so the experience is enjoyable both of you.
 Nowadays, there are all kinds of products that can help ensure your dog stays safe and comfortable while on a hike.

 Keeping your dog hydrated while hiking is very important.
 Water in creeks and lakes may seem harmless but can be full of parasites and viruses.
 You can bring water along in a bottle or thermos and use a collapsible bowl to serve it in.
 The REI Dog Water Bowl folds nicely into a small pouch, while the Tröff Pouch is a reusable water container just for dogs – both are easy to carry.
 Also make sure to carry some healthy high quality treats to keep your dog’s energy levels up.